 About Breast Augmentation

 Cosmetic breast surgery is a procedure that enlarges the breasts to create a fuller look.
 It is often considered to be one of the most sought after cosmetic surgeries, offering women who dislike their breast shape many opportunities for improvement.
 With the help of implants or a fat transfer, this procedure improves breast shape, size, and symmetry, and creates a desirable and natural-looking outcome.
-East Brunswick, NJ board-certified plastic surgeon Dr. Smita Ramanadham is skilled in implementing this surgery and performs countless breast augmentations each year.
+New Jersey board-certified plastic surgeon Dr. Smita Ramanadham is skilled in implementing this surgery and performs countless breast augmentations each year.
 When you have your consultation at our practice, Dr. Ramanadham will listen to your aesthetic desires and concerns and educate you on all of the choices available while also creating a treatment plan to attain your personal goals.